claimvantage/sfdx-jenkins-shared-library/README.md

 [Installs a package](vars/installPackage.groovy)
 into a scratch org.
 Package installs typically take 2 to 20 minutes depending on the package size.
+The Package name and version are output via an **echo** in the stage.

 * _org_